-"Champlain's core mission is helping students find their academic and career passions and developing them to their highest potential and being included as one of Princeton Review's top 381 colleges recognizes that ongoing effort.
+"Champlain's core mission is helping students find their academic and career passions and developing them to their highest potential and being included as one of Princeton Review's "Best 382 Colleges" recognizes that ongoing effort.
 Preparing students for the opportunities and challenges of an increasingly competitive world is not negotiable for us.
-When a student graduates from Champlain College, they can be confident that they are not only career-ready, but also life-ready," Bunders said.
+When a student graduates from Champlain College, they can be confident that they are not only career-ready but also life-ready," Bunders said.

 In a "Survey Says" sidebar in the book's profile on Champlain, The Princeton Review lists topics that Champlain students surveyed for the book were in most agreement about in their answers to survey questions.
 The list includes:

 The schools in "The Best 382 Colleges" also have rating scores in eight categories.
 The Princeton Review tallied them based on institutional data it collected during the 2016 -17 academic year and/or its student survey for the book.
 Rating scores are on a scale of 60 to 99.
 Categories include Academics, Admissions Selectivity, Financial Aid, Fire Safety, and Green, a measure of school's commitment to the sustainability and the environment in its policies, practices and education programs.
 Among the ratings in the Champlain profile are scores of 92 for quality of life and 96 for green rating.
 The Princeton Review explains the basis for each rating score in the book and at http://www.princetonreview.com/college-rankings/college-ratings